AtypicalAsian/elliptic-curve/README.md

 $ python main.py curves.txt
 ```
 The program will enumerate the list of points, power each point up to infinity, count the order of each point and write the corresponding results to output.txt

+## Demo Output
+A demo output when run against input.txt can be found in output.txt